confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 By default, `ROWTIME` is populated from the corresponding {{ site.ak }} message timestamp.
 Set `TIMESTAMP` in the `WITH` clause to populate `ROWTIME` from a column in the {{ site.ak }} message key or value.

+### ROWPARTITION and ROWOFFSET

+Like `ROWTIME`, `ROWPARTITION` and `ROWOFFSET` are pseudo columns.
+They represent the partition and offset of the *source* topic.
+For example, if issuing a push query with `ROWPARTITION` or `ROWOFFSET` in the SELECT clause on a stream or table backed by topic x, the push query's projection will contain the partition and offset information of the underlying records in topic x.

 ### Table properties

 Specify details about your table by using the WITH clause, which supports the